 - 1 teaspoon Salt

-- 2 tablespoons Orange juice, freshly squeezed
+- 2 tablespoons Lemon Juice, freshly squeezed See tips

-- 1 tablespoon Italian Parsley, chopped for garnish
+- 1 tablespoon Italian Parsley, chopped finely

-- 1 tablespoon Almonds, sliced for garnish
+- 1 tablespoon Almonds, sliced

 - Super important to read the whole recipe before you begin